cds-snc/notification-api/README.md

 2. (optional) Modify notifications_utils/version.py and add -SNAPSHOT to version number, e.g. `'version.number-SNAPSHOT'`.
 This will allow to easily revert local copy of notifications-utils in sites-packages to official version from git.

-3. From within the notifications-api virtual environment reinstall the utils dependency into the api repo, run:
+3. From within the notification-api virtual environment reinstall the utils dependency into the api repo, run:

     ```commandline
     pip install file:///path/to/notification-utils